 The recent influx of children and adults arriving at the US border has thrust immigration onto center stage yet again.
 Every busload of immigrants seems to be met by hostile protesters, who characterize the immigrants as disease carriers, job stealers, and criminals.
-This type of discourse isn't new: Conservative policymakers and the less-informed masses have long stereotyped and dehumanized these groups of people.
+This type of discourse isn't new: conservative policymakers and the less-informed masses have long stereotyped and dehumanized these groups of people.
 But between the discussions by politicians and protesters, it can be too easy to forget that, at the heart of the drama, we're talking about actual human beings.

 He took me to a place where it's possible to see, first hand, the trauma of families torn apart at the heart of undocumented immigration.
-At the most western point of the US-Mexico border, just south of San Diego, is a place called Friendship Park.
+At the most western point of the US/Mexico border, just south of San Diego, is a place called Friendship Park.
 Here, a fiercely sturdy 20-foot steel wall slips from the land into the ocean, marking in no uncertain terms the line between the two countries.
 It’s rife with unsettling symbolism.

 Children play with their siblings and cousins through this wall, poking glow sticks back and forth, giggling and gripping onto the steel bars.
 For many, this will remain the only way they can see their mothers, fathers, children, brothers, sisters, and grandparents for the foreseeable future.

 For Alicia, a 57-year-old mother and grandmother, the existence of aid organizations like the Border Angels is imperative.
 She lights up when we talk about her family.
 Her 26-year-old son and 27-year-old daughter both reside in the US.
-Alicia has a baby grandchild whom she likes to talk about in typical grandma-brag style, with bright eyes and an unrelenting smile on her face.
+Alicia has a baby grandchild who she likes to talk about in typical grandma-brag style, with bright eyes and an unrelenting smile on her face.
 She sports a bright pink T-shirt signifying her work with a group called the DREAMers’ Moms, which supports mothers who are deported or are facing deportation while their children remain in the US on temporary visas under the 2008 DREAMers reform.

 In 2006, after having lived in the US for 28 years, Alicia was deported when a handful of unpaid traffic tickets landed her in jail for five days, and then on a federal bus back to Mexico the day of her release.
 She’s been living by herself in Tijuana ever since, while her entire family—children, brothers, sisters—remains in the US, where she can never return unless her case is successfully appealed by a lawyer with the organization.

 The numbers are pretty daunting.
-There are more than 11 million undocumented immigrants in the US, and around 1,000 people are deported every day.
+There are over 11 million undocumented immigrants in the US, and around 1,000 people are deported every day.
 A common problem lies in the fact that Immigrations and Customs Enforcement (ICE) is in the business of deportation.
 It’s their job to kick people out of the country quickly.

 According to Karla Navarrete from the Coalition for Humane Immigrant Rights of Los Angeles, there is an ongoing problem of people not being informed of their full rights and thus reaching a premature and unjust fate.
 She says that too often undocumented immigrants, who have been handed over to ICE after being picked up for something as small as unpaid traffic tickets, are intimidated into ending the matter on the spot by signing their own deportation order.